tamarin-prover/tamarin-prover/src/003_example.md

 ~~~~

 First of all note that Tamarin uses C-style comments, so everything between
-`/*` and `*/` or following `//` is a comment.
-The Tamarin file starts with
+`/*` and `*/` or the line following `//` is a comment.
+The Tamarin file starts
-`theory` followed by the name, here `Tutorial`.
-After the keyword `begin`, we
+with `theory` followed by the theory's name, here `Tutorial`.
+After the
-first declare function symbols, and equations that these function symbols must
+keyword `begin`, we first declare function symbols, and equations that these
-satisfy.
-These functions and equations describe the cryptographic primitives
+function symbols must satisfy.
+These functions and equations describe the
-and their properties used in the protocol.
-Then we declare multiset rewriting
+cryptographic primitives and their properties used in the protocol.
+Then we
-rules that model the protocol, and finally we write lemmas that specify the
+declare multiset rewriting rules that model the protocol, and finally we write
-security properties.
-Moreover, we also inserted comments, to structure the
+lemmas that specify the security properties.
+Moreover, we also inserted
+comments, to structure the theory.
+Now, we explain the above model of the
-theory.
-Now, we describe these elements while modeling this simple protocol in
+simple protocol in detail.
-detail.

 Function Signature and Equational Theory
 ----------------------------------------

-We are working in the symbolic model of security protocol
+We are working in the symbolic model of security protocol verification, which
-verification, which means that we model the messages as terms, built
-from functions, satisfying an underlying equational theory.
-This will
+means that we model the messages as terms, built from functions, satisfying an
-be explained in detail later, but for now note that there are function
+underlying equational theory.
+This will be explained in detail later, but for
-names which we explicitly declare together with their arity, and
+now note that there are function names which we explicitly declare together with
-equalities that define the semantic equivalence of terms, e.g., the
+their arity, and equalities that define the semantic equivalence of terms, e.g.,
-decryption of an encrypted ciphertext is the original message, when
+the decryption of an encrypted ciphertext is the original message, when the
-the correct keys are used.
+correct keys are used.
 We generally use lower-case for function names.

 We model hashing using the unary function 'h'.
 We model asymmetric encryption by declaring